-For use in Cat Non-Marine engines, DEF must meet all the requirements defined by the "ISO 22241-1" standard.
+For use in Cat engines, DEF must meet all the requirements defined by the "ISO 22241-1" standard.

-The caps of DEF tanks are blue, as required by emissions regulations.
+The caps of DEF tanks are typically blue as recommended by the "ISO 22241-4" Standard.
 Fill DEF only in clearly marked DEF tanks that have the blue cap.

 Caterpillar recommends the use of DEF available through the Cat parts ordering system for use in Cat engines equipped with SCR systems.
-Refer to Table 42 for part number information:
+Refer to Table 37 for part number information: